 - your type of training (e.g. when doing strength training, your body produces more testosterone in the evening)

 - the impact of evening workouts on sleep.
-It’s debatable whether it helps you fall asleep easier or interferes with the ‘wind down’ process because your body and brain is too stimulated by endorphins.
+It’s debatable whether it helps you fall asleep easier or interferes with the ‘wind down’ process because your body and brain are too stimulated by endorphins.

 - Do you prefer the sunrise or sunset?